MNabegh/Getting-and-Cleaning-data-course-project/CodeBook.md

 	- *Acc*, *Gyro*, *Mag*, *Freq*, *mean*, *std* and *BodyBody* were replaced with *Accelerometer*, *Gyroscope*, *Magnitude*, *Frequency*, *Mean*, *StandardDeviation* and *Body*.
 1. Change activities to factor and add apporopriate labels.
 1. Merge the train and test datasets.
+1. Summarize the data by calculating the mean of all of the measurements for each subject and activity.
+1. Write the data to `tidy_data.txt` file.